 3. Boom Beach

 Opponents (called Blackguard mercenaries) come into view when they attack your base or when you explore the visible map areas.
 Boom Beach is balanced in the sense that you are matched to enemy players based on both of your Victory Points.
 The latter are won by defeating bases.
 Gold can be earned from grateful locals whose islands you’ve managed to free, or when you level up enough to unlock a submarine and uncover sunken treasure chests.
-The game is also rife with bosses to defeat, and events on every day of the week.
+This game like COC is also rife with bosses to defeat, and events every day of the week.

 4. Plants vs. Zombies 2